PHPWord

 Answer: Disguised unemployment occurs when more people are employed in a particular activity (especially agriculture) than are actually needed.
 Even if some workers are removed, the total output does not decrease, indicating their marginal productivity is zero or negligible.

-The "vicious circle of poverty" is a self-reinforcing mechanism where low income leads to low savings, which leads to low investment, resulting in low capital formation, and ultimately perpetuates low income.
+What is the "vicious circle of poverty"?
+How does it apply to India?
+Answer: The "vicious circle of poverty" is a self-reinforcing mechanism where low income leads to low savings, which leads to low investment, resulting in low capital formation, and ultimately perpetuates low income.
 India, being a developing country, has historically struggled with this cycle, especially on the supply side (low productivity due to lack of capital) and demand side (low purchasing power).

 Mention any two features of poor infrastructural development in India.